Davidkariuki008/Contact-List/README.md

-# Project Title

-Contact Book
+# Contact Book

+This is a simple form where a user can search for a contact

 ## Getting Started

-Clone this repository
+Clone this repository,
 Open containing Folder

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-Good internet Connectivity
+Good Internet Connectivity
 ```
-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With